atlas-bi/website/src/docs/bi-library/etl/schedule.md

 ---
-title: Atlas BI Library Docs » ETL » Schedule
+title: Schedule | ETL | Atlas BI Library Docs
 tags: BI Library
 description: Learn about how to schedule the Atlas BI Library ETL to run periodically on your SSIS server.
 layout: docs_library.njk